DW01/traktor-docs/engine/effects.md

 **Bounce behavior:** Particles can reflect off surfaces with configurable elasticity (bounciness) and friction.

-**Die on collision:** Particles can disappear when they hit a surface—perfect for rain splashing on the ground or sparks hitting walls.
+**Die on collision:** Particles can disappear when they hit a surface.
+Perfect for rain splashing on the ground or sparks hitting walls.

-**Spawn secondary effects:** On collision, particles can trigger other effects—rain creates splash particles, sparks create impact flashes.
+**Spawn secondary effects:** On collision, particles can trigger other effects.
+Rain creates splash particles, sparks create impact flashes.

 ## Trails for Motion Blur